-Social media moderators with this U.K.-based company earn £10/hour, which is the rough equivalent of $14/hour.
-Currently, there are no vacancies for social media moderators on the company’s website; however, you can apply online by submitting your resume.
+Social media moderators with this U.K.-based company earn £10 per hour, which is the rough equivalent of $14 per hour.
+Currently, there are no vacancies for social media moderators on the company’s website.

 The Social Element, once known as Emoderation, is a global social media management company delivering high-quality, multilingual social media management, customer care, social listening, insight, and consultancy.

-The Social Element periodically offers Community Manager positions, which pays around $15 to $16 per hour to start.
+The Social Element periodically offers Social Media Community Manager positions, which pay around $15 to $16 per hour to start.
 They require experience in community management or social customer care.
 If you speak multiple languages, you can potentially earn more.

 Currently, there are no vacancies, but you can still put in your application for an online moderator job and they’ll contact people in the pool when a vacancy comes up.

 ICUC is a top social media management agency that has been around for 16 years.
-They provide community management, content moderation, social listening services, and other customer insight services.
+They provide community management, content moderation, social content and moderation, social listening services, and other customer insight services.

-They periodically hire community moderators and social media moderators, and they prefer applicants who can speak more than one language.
+They periodically hire community moderators and social media content specialists, and they prefer applicants who can speak more than one language.